pipesort/react-native-lights/Readme.md

 ## Contains

-+ **6+** completely customizable components built and tested to ease your efforts
++ **6+** completely customizable components built and tested to ease your efforts.
-+ Based on the **Modern UI and UX trends**.
++ Based on **Modern UI and UX trends**.
 + **Light-weight**
-+ **Simple and clear** documentation with examples
++ **Simple and clear** documentation with examples.

 ## Quick start

-**Lights** is a library that's tested and built for your to develop modern mobile apps using React Native.
+**Lights** is a library that's tested and built for you to develop modern mobile apps using React Native.

-We give you modern and highly customizable general use components that you use in & out in your project.
+We give you modern and highly customizable general use components that you use in & out in all your projects.

 ## Installation